Sofie's article on how to spend a week in Austria in winter helped me plan my own trip there. – Reader Anubha

 The best time to visit Austria

-The best time to travel to Austria completely depends on what you have planned for your trip there.
+The best time to travel around Austria completely depends on what you have planned for your trip there.
 For skiers, obviously the best time is in winter – Austria’s main ski season lasts from December to March, although you can ski year-round on the Hintertux glacier.
-And even if you’re not a skier, there’s plenty to do in Austria in winter.
+And even if you're not a skier, there's plenty to do in Austria in winter and the winter landscapes are incredibly beautiful.

 For city sightseeing and outdoor activities such as hiking, biking etc. the best time to visit is between May to September.
 Austria’s summer peak is in July and August.
 At this time, the weather is sunny and warm, but it’s also the most crowded.
 May, June, and September offer lower airfares and fewer crowds.